Winn-Dixie and the Davis Family

 Across all of the labels, Winn & Lovett had reached 178 stores by 1952.
 They applied for an initial public offering on the New York Stock Exchange to fund their continued growth.
 That February, they became the first Florida corporation to be publicly traded.

-The IPO was received enthusiastically by investors.
+Investors enthusiastically received the IPO.
 As one of the fastest-growing chains in the nation and with the ticker symbol WIN, there was a lot to like!

 Flush with cash from stock sales and tax savings, they expanded rapidly into new and existing markets.
 And because, apparently, they needed yet another brand in their portfolio: they launched Kwik Chek.
 Most of their new and modern locations began to take on this newly-minted name.